 As a new mother, you will get LOTS of advice.
 Everyone from your hairdresser to the woman behind you in the checkout line will have some nugget of wisdom for you.
 Unfortunately, not all of their advice will be good advice.

-There are many persistent breastfeeding myths passed from woman to woman.
-They have the potential to trip you up and make breastfeeding difficult.
-To give you a head start on dodging bad advice, we’ve prepared a list of 6 of the most stubborn breastfeeding myths.
+As Registered Nurses and International Board Certified Lactation Consultants, we come across many persistent breastfeeding myths.
+To give you a head start on dodging bad advice, we’ve prepared a list of six of the most stubborn breastfeeding myths.

 Have you been told you need to “toughen up” your nipples to get them ready for breastfeeding?
 Ouch!
 Pregnant women used to be advised to rub their nipples with a rough towel.
 Thankfully, this is old news.
 It was found to damage nipple tissue, causing more harm than good.